casey/just/README.md

   cargo test
 ```

-You can also use the `[env(NAME, VALUE)]` attribute to export environment variables to a specific recipe:
+You can also use the `[env(NAME, VALUE)]` attribute to export environment
-apply only to this recipe:
+variables to a specific recipe:

 ```just
 [env("RUST_BACKTRACE", "1")]
 test:
   # will print a stack trace if it crashes